The Jury Selection Process

 Your Orange County DUI lawyer may base a defense on the premise that the defendant refused to cooperate,(refused to produce identification or take a test) as a result of confusion or by a deliberate act of libertarianism.If your attorney bases your defense on confusion you will seek potential jurors who would be able to envision how overwhelming all the activity at the scene of an accident is, and who would feel emotion and sympathy for the defendant.Quite often jurors with less life experience and education are desirable.Potential jurors who may assume that a driver should easily understand an officer’s instruction, and who seem cold and mechanical, should be avoided.This includes most military and law enforcement-oriented people.

-If you would like to discuss your DUI case with a competent and experienced Orange County DUI lawyer, please contact Coffey and Coffey at (800) 706-7888.
+If you would like to discuss your DUI case with a competent and experienced Orange County DUI lawyer, please contact the Law Office of Mike Coffey Attorney at Lawand the Law Office of Mike Coffey Attorney at Lawat (800) 706-7888.